 The Barts Cancer Institute (BCI) is made up of seven Centres.
 Our strength lies in a strong philosophy of close collaboration across these Centres, allowing for multidisciplinary integration into shared research objectives.
 Find out more about each of our Centres below.

-CENTRE FOR BIOMARKERS & BIOTHERAPEUTICS / CENTRE FOR CANCER CELL & MOLECULAR BIOLOGY /
+CENTRE FOR CANCER BIOMARKERS & BIOTHERAPEUTICS / CENTRE FOR CANCER CELL & MOLECULAR BIOLOGY /

 CENTRE FOR CANCER GENOMICS & COMPUTATIONAL BIOLOGY / CENTRE FOR HAEMATO-ONCOLOGY / CENTRE FOR TUMOUR BIOLOGY / CENTRE FOR TUMOUR MICROENVIRONMENT

 Our overarching vision within the Centre is to apply our skills and expertise in developing innovative personalised diagnostic, prognostic and therapeutic strategies.
 Research focuses on the discovery of new biomarkers for earlier diagnosis, monitoring disease progression and response to treatment, and identifying those individuals at risk of disease, and developing targeted treatments.